 Hi, my name is Larry Lucas.
 I am licensed architect, historic preservationist, and certified passive house consultant (CHPC®).
-I currently serve as the Main Street Architect for the Oklahoma Main Street Program.
+I currently serve as the Main Street Architect for the Colorado Main Street Program.
 This is my personal blog.

 My recent experiences with public and private customers and grass-roots community groups have given me a unique insight into community-wide sustainable development.
 It’s something I want to share with you.